In week 1 of this 3-week training phase, I introduced a classic speed/special endurance workout for track sprinters who run the 200m/400m.

 Conclusion

-And you don’t get fast by running slow.
-When you are prepared you have the advantage.
+You also don’t get fast by running slow.

 I’ll holla at you next time.